afraz-rupak/cryptocurrencies_analyzer/README.md

 ---

-**Made with ❤️ by AT3-group-18 for the crypto community**
+**Made with love by AT3-group-18 for the crypto community**

-**⭐ If you find this project useful, please consider giving it a star on GitHub!**
+**If you find this project useful, please consider giving it a star on GitHub!**

 ---